Psychotherapy and Counselling Service

 Growth and change

-Environments matter.
 Tidal ranges in estuaries impact their physical structure and change the shape of mudflats and saltmarshes.
 The tidal range in the Severn Estuary is the second highest in the world.
 Twice a day, it recedes and reveals what is beneath and then hides it again under many metres of water.
 There is a regular ebb and flow, a constant movement underpinning life.
+Environments matter.
+We find ways to deal with the effects of the environments we have had to negotiate over our lifetimes.
+Sometimes we need some support to help us grow and change with, and around, these experiences, whatever shape and form they take.